Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 ## FEATURES <a name="features-heading"></a>
 ### Existing Features <a name="existing-features-heading"></a>
 * Created with **HTML5**, **CSS3** (with Bootstrap4 framework), **JavaScript** (with jQuery library)
-* It consists of 2 individual pages
+* It consists of 2 individual pages, one is for "Speed Typing" game and one is for "Country Information" display
 * Modal for game instructions
 * Text of typing, country information is from **[REST Countries API](https://restcountries.eu/)**
 * Google Maps API for location display

 ### Features Left To Implement <a name="features-left-heading"></a>
 * Setting different levels - I think I could implement this by setting a length of text (e.g. Easy for text length up to 10 characters) however currently do not have time to do this and as it is not essential to achieve user's goals, I leave this out
-* Having a user name - This would give users a more customised game however currently do not have time to implement this well from the design's point of view, because by having this on the current page, it may look too busy on the page and will defeat the purpose of simple page, so I leave this out
+* Having a user name - This would give users a more customised game however currently do not have time to implement this.
+Also from the design's point of view, it may look too busy to have user's name on the speed typing game page and defeats the purpose of simple page, I leave this out
 * Highlighting Letters When Correct / Incorrect - This would be helpful especially when letters are quite long.
 I currently do not have the skills to implement this and not essential for the game so I leave this out
-* Counting Down Last 10 Seconds - This would also be useful as users may not be able to take their eyes off while they are typing.
-A timer is relatively close to the text display & input box so should be visible but giving a warning by sound would be a nice function to have.
-I currently do not have the skills and time but might look at this.
-(TBC)
+* Counting Down Last 10 Seconds - This would also be useful as users may not be able to take their eyes off while they are typing, although, a timer is relatively close to the text display & input box so should be visible.
+Giving a warning by sound would be a nice function to have.
+I currently do not have the skills and time.
+The game currenly has no sound at all so it might be a bit of interruption if users hear a counting sound suddenly so decide to leave it out this time

 ## TECHNOLOGIES USED <a name="technologies-used-heading"></a>
 * [HTML5](https://en.wikipedia.org/wiki/HTML) for markup